cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

   }
 }
 ```
 CSS Properties give the Web Component author the ability to allow component users to customize the Web Component's CSS.
+An app's design theme CSS can also be transmitted to the Shadow DOM via CSS custom properties.

 ## Using the JavaScript Custom Event API